byui-cse/cse212-csharp/CSharpFundamentals/3-functions.md

 ## Functions are Methods

-In C#, we typically call functions methods and can only be defined within a class.
+In C#, we often use the word "method" to refer to a function because functions can only be defined within a class.
 A method definition can be broken down into the following parts:

 * Method Signature
     * Access level